 This website dedicates its clip art to teachers.
 There are more than 100,000 free images, illustrations and photographs sorted into 2,000 categories.
 You’ll find unique images for historical themes, science, sports, geography and just about any other educational topic.
 Each subject has subcategories for further refinements, such as Ancient Egypt or Cities and States.

-Images in the public domain are free to use and give you a lot of variety.
+Images here are free to use and give you a lot of variety.
 This website sorts them into categories and features thumbnail images for easy browsing.
-The screenshot above shows some of the clip art from the Time and Clock category.
 You’ll find things sorted by animals, holidays and even from A to Z. There are more than 25,000 choices on the site.
 You don’t have to register to download graphics for teachers.

-The website features free clip art, but also connects teachers to other resources for no-cost photographs.
-Some require a mention of the photographer, but others are public domain pictures.
+The website features free clip art and connects teachers to other resources for no-cost photographs.
+Some require you to creditf the photographer or artist, but others are public domain pictures.
 The images of the galaxy and Egyptian etchings can help with history and science lessons.

 Sorted by decades, you’ll find photos dating from the 1860s to the 1970s.
 You can also use a search feature with Google to hunt for a specific image archive.
 Look for a historical figure, such as Pablo Picasso, or search by event, place or culture.
 You’ll also see related searches and activities in the results.